yorak/VeRyPy/README.md

   * constructive (as opposed to improvement heuristics),
   * the correctness of implementation is shown through replication of the original results,
   * tested on a comprehensive set of 454 well-known CVRP benchmark instances.
-  * For a full list, see references.
+  * For a full list, see [the heuristics list with references](#implemented-heuristics-with-references).
 * Collection of local search heuristics:
   * intra route: 2-opt, 3-opt, relocate, exchange
   * inter route: insert, 2-opt*, 3-opt*<sup>1</sup>, one-point-move, two-point-swap, redistribute, chain